XolioCore/LearningCSharp.App/README.md

 ### Variable name conventions

-- Variable names should use camel case, which is a style of writing that uses a lower-case letter at the beginning of the first word and an upper-case letter at the beginning of each subsequent word.
+- Variable names should use **camel case**, which is a style of writing that uses a lower-case letter at the beginning of the first word and an upper-case letter at the beginning of each subsequent word.
 For example: string thisIsCamelCase;.
-- Variable names should be descriptive and meaningful in your application.
+- Variable names should be **descriptive** and meaningful in your application.
-- Variable names should be one or more entire words appended together.
+- Variable names should be **one or more entire words** appended together.
-- Variable names shouldn't include the data type of the variable.
+- Variable names **shouldn't include the data type** of the variable.

 ## Comments